awawa-dev/HyperSPI/README.md

 # Flashing the firmware

 There are two versions of the firmware for ESP32 and ESP32-S2.
-The 'factory' and the 'base' one.
+The 'factory' (in the `recovery_firmware.zip` archive) and the 'base' one.
 Factory firmware should be flashed to offset 0x0, base firmware to offset 0x10000.

 ## Flashing ESP32-S2 Lolin mini